The Carnivore Diet: Pros and cons, nutritional analysis, recipes and food lists

 Here, we highlight a few notable examples of people who have successfully followed a carnivorous diet, with some amazing results!

 Joe and Charlene Anderson

-Transitioning to a meat-only diet wasn’t always smooth sailing.
+But transitioning to a meat-only diet wasn’t smooth sailing.
 Joe says:

 Once I tried a specific, fatty, meat-only diet, I felt miserable at first.
 Massive headaches, depression, fatigue and nausea were common.

 By the end of two weeks, however, the veil lifted and I felt great!
 I discovered that eating this clean meat-only diet was very healing, and I had my own demons and ill health that had to be expelled.

 Charlene’s path to healing has taken considerably longer.
 Although she felt great immediately removing all the fibres, vegetables, and grains that she had been eating for years, she also felt the effects of starving out her Lyme bacteria.

 Her body would cycle back and forth from feeling great as the Lyme died off, to feeling horrible because the Lyme was dying off.
 She gritted her teeth, dug in, and stayed on plan.